platformatic/undici-slicer-interceptor/README.md

 ## Setting Headers

-The interceptor uses the `headers` object to define headers to be applied to responses.
+The interceptor uses the `headers` object to define headers to be applied to responses, with support for both static and dynamic values.

-### Using the Headers Object
+### Static Header Values

-The `headers` object lets you set multiple headers in a single rule.
-Each key-value pair in the object represents a header name and its value:
+For static header values, simply use strings:

 ```js
 const interceptor = createInterceptor([